RTnhN/IM_group1/README.md

 Make sure that in "main.py" that the code `WEB_APP` is set to `False`.

-The webapp might be running.
-If it is, you can find it at http://imsp21g1.online/.
+~~The webapp might be running.If it is, you can find it at http://imsp21g1.online/.
 As of Fri 21-May-21 05:24 PM, the app just puts the uploaded picture in the webpage.
-More work will be done for the page.
+More work will be done for the page.~~

+I found out that the website does not cost any money since it has so few users, so it will just continuously be running.
+You can find it anytime at http://imsp21g1.online/.